arcan1s/ahriman/docs/configuration.rst

 Base configuration settings.

-* ``apply_migrations`` - perform migrations on application start, boolean, optional, default ``yes``.
+* ``apply_migrations`` - perform database migrations on the application start, boolean, optional, default ``yes``.
 Useful if you are using git version.
 Note, however, that this option must be changed only if you know what to do and going to handle migrations manually.
-* ``database`` - path to SQLite database, string, required.
+* ``database`` - path to the application SQLite database, string, required.
 * ``include`` - path to directory with configuration files overrides, string, optional.
+Files will be read in alphabetical order.
 * ``logging`` - path to logging configuration, string, required.
 Check ``logging.ini`` for reference.

 ``alpm:*`` groups